star-boy-95/yemen-market-analysis-v5/README.md

 ## Overview

-This project implements econometric methodologies for analyzing market integration in conflict-affected Yemen.
+This project implements advanced econometric methodologies for analyzing market integration in conflict-affected Yemen.
 It examines how conflict-induced transaction costs impede arbitrage and impact dual exchange rate regimes, using threshold cointegration and spatial econometric techniques.

 The analysis addresses key questions:
 - How do conflict barriers affect price transmission between markets?